BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous reviewers and associate editor for their thoughtful comments which have greatly improved the manuscript.
+We would also like to thank all the users who have provided feedback on \pkg{BPEC} over the years.
 AH thanks D.~Tarkhnishvili for his expert comments on the brown frogs.
 N.~Arrigo, T.~Nepusz, L.~Revell and G.~Valiente quickly answered questions on \proglang{R} functions they published, many thanks to them all.